dotsplat/dotsplat/README.md

 If you are not happy with your current dotfiles, you can start with a fork of [dotsplat/dotfiles](https://github.com/dotsplat/dotfiles).

-After you have forked it, go customize the hell out of it and consider sending pull requests of cool stuff back upstream so other's can benefit from your genius.
+After you have forked it, go customize the hell out of it and consider sending pull requests of cool stuff back upstream so others can benefit from your genius.